ry4ng/hash-generator/README.md

 ```

 ```
+-t, --target    The hash you are trying to find a match for -h, --hash      Type of hash e.g sha256, sha512 etc. (sha256 is default) -s, --start     The number you would like to start at (1 is default) -d, --delay     Delay in milliseconds between each hash (5 is default)

+-l, --log       Keep a log of all created hashes to file (Can slow hash generation when ON) -V, --Verbose   Verbose output (Shows hex & hash)
     --help      Shows help for Hash-gen
--t, --target    The hash you are trying to find a match for.
--h, --hash      Type of hash e.g sha256, sha512 etc. (sha256 is default)
--s, --start     The number you would like to start at (1 is default).
--d, --delay     Delay in milliseconds between each hash (5 is default).

--l, --log       Keep a log of all created hashes to file (Can slow hash generation when ON).
--V, --Verbose   Verbose output (Shows hex & hash)
+    --ssh       Enables SSH mode (No console output at all)
 ```